-The church met in the new building May 5, 1872.
-The new building was opened with a gospel meeting that lasted for two weeks.
-James H. Morton and Frank H. Davis did the preaching in the meeting.
-Brother Davis preached for the church for about 20 years.
-The members of the church at Riggs Cross Roads wrote a type of resolution that was signed by all the members of the congregation.
-Among the declarations, these were written:
+On May 5, 1872, the church met in the new building for the first time and kicked off a two-week gospel meeting.
+James H. Morton and Frank H. Davis led the preaching in the meeting, and Brother Davis went on to preach for the church for about 20 years.
+The members of the church at Riggs Cross Roads signed a commitment that stated:

 And we agree that we are to take the books of the Old and New Testaments, as commonly received, as the inspired work of God, and that we take the same and especially the New Testament scriptures as our guide in faith and practice and will endeavor in all things to be guided and governed by the teaching of the Holy Script therein contained.